Skip to main content

 New conversation

+What it does: Clears the chat only.
+Your conversation history disappears and you start a fresh chat.
+The agent does not save or discard any value framework changes when you do this.
 When to use it: The chat is stuck or you want to start over with a new request.
-You’re not trying to change what’s in your Use Cases or Tags—you just want a clean chat.
+You’re not trying to change what’s in your Use Cases or Properties—you just want a clean chat.
+How: In the agent panel, click New chat in the session list at the top of the chat area.

 Summary

-| Start a new chat without touching the Value Framework | New conversation (+) |
+Start a new chat without touching the Value FrameworkNew chat (session list)

 The Value Agent is designed to make building and updating your value framework faster.
 During the beta, use it in a single-user (or single-tab) way and prefer these recovery steps when you need to get out of a bad state.
-For more on building use cases and calculations by hand, see Use Cases and Tags.
+For more on building use cases and calculations by hand, see Use Cases and Properties.